IgorSarandi/Snake/README.md

 * Esc - exit

 Snake also can go throught the borders of map.
-In this case, shake will be on the reverse side.
+In this case, snake will be on the reverse side.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)